yury-lysogorskiy/lammps/doc/src/molecule.rst

    labels will determine the actual types directly depending on the current :doc:`labelmap <labelmap>` settings.

 The *scale* keyword scales the size of the molecule.
 This can be useful for modeling polydisperse granular rigid bodies.
-The scale factor is applied to each of these properties in the molecule file, if they are defined: the individual particle coordinates (Coords section), the individual mass of each particle (Masses section), the individual diameters of each particle (Diameters section), the total mass of the molecule (header keyword = mass), the center-of-mass of the molecule (header keyword = com), and the moments of inertia of the molecule (header keyword = inertia).
+The scale factor is applied to each of these properties in the molecule file, if they are
+defined: the individual particle coordinates (Coords or "coords" section), the individual mass of each particle (Masses or "masses" section), the individual diameters of each particle (Diameters or "diameters" section), the per-atom dipoles (Dipoles or "dipoles" section) the total mass of the molecule (header keyword = mass), the center-of-mass of the molecule (header keyword = com), and the moments of inertia of the molecule (header keyword = inertia).

 .. note::

-   The molecule command can be used to define molecules with bonds, angles, dihedrals, impropers, or special bond lists of neighbors within a molecular topology, so that you can later add the molecules to your simulation, via one or more of the commands listed above.
+   The molecule command can be used to define molecules with bonds, angles, dihedrals, impropers, and special bond lists of neighbors within a molecular topology, so that you can later add the molecules to your simulation, via one or more of the commands listed above.
-   Since this topology-related information requires that suitable storage is reserved when LAMMPS creates the simulation box (e.g. when using the :doc:`create_box <create_box>` command or the :doc:`read_data <read_data>` command) suitable space has to be reserved so you do not overflow those pre-allocated data structures when adding molecules later.
-Both the :doc:`create_box <create_box>` command and the :doc:`read_data <read_data>` command have "extra" options which ensure space is allocated for storing topology info for molecules that are added later.
+   Since this topology-related information requires that suitable storage is reserved when LAMMPS creates the simulation box (e.g. when using the :doc:`create_box <create_box>` command or the :doc:`read_data <read_data>` command) suitable space has to be reserved at that step so you do not overflow those pre-allocated data structures when adding molecules later.
+Both the :doc:`create_box
+   <create_box>` command and the :doc:`read_data <read_data>` command
+   have "extra" options which ensure extra space is allocated for storing topology info for molecules that are added later.
+This feature is *not* available for the :doc:`read_restart command
+   <read_restart>`, thus binary restart files need to be converted
+   to data files first.

 ----------